-The Murfreesboro Housing Authority will not fail to make the HAP payment until after it has made all possible allowable cost saving efforts in the tenant-based program as set forth in Section 29 of this policy and there is still insufficient funding.If it is determined that there may not be sufficient funding to continue housing assistance payments for all contract units and for the full term of the HAP contract, the Murfreesboro Housing Authority may terminate the HAP contract by notice to the owner for all or any of the contract units.
+The Murfreesboro Housing Authority will not fail to make the HAP payment until after it has made all possible allowable cost saving efforts in the tenant-based program as set forth in Section 29 of this policy and there is still insufficient funding. will not fail to make the HAP payment until after it has made all possible allowable cost saving efforts in the tenant-based program as set forth in Section 29 of this policy and there is still insufficient funding.

+If it is determined that there may not be sufficient funding to continue housing assistance payments for all contract units and for the full term of the HAP contract, the Murfreesboro Housing Authority may terminate the HAP contract by notice to the owner for all or any of the contract units.
 Such action by the Murfreesboro Housing Authority will be implemented in accordance with HUD instructions.

 3. Termination by Owner – Reduction Below Initial Rent

 The owner may terminate the HAP contract, upon notice to the Murfreesboro Housing Authority, if the amount of rent to the owner is reduced below the initial approved rent.
-In this case, the assisted families residing in the contract units will be offered tenant-based voucher assistance.Murfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing Authority
+In this case, the assisted families residing in the contract units will be offered tenant-based voucher assistance.

+Upon termination or expiration of a HAP contract that is not extended, a family living at the property is entitled to receive a tenant-based voucher (the voucher that was previously providing project-based assistance for the family in the PBV project).
+The Murfreesboro Housing Authority will provide the family with a voucher and that family will also be given the option by the Murfreesboro Housing Authority and owner to remain in their unit with HCV tenant-based assistance if the unit complies with inspection requirements and rent reasonableness requirements.
+The family must pay the total tenant payment and any additional amount if the unit rent exceeds the applicable payment standard.
+The family has the right to remain in the project as long as the units are used for rental housing and are otherwise eligible for HCV assistance (for example, the rent is reasonable, unit meets HQS, etc.).
+The owner may not terminate the tenancy of a family that exercises its right to remain except for a serious or repeated lease violation or other good cause.

+Families that receive a tenant-based voucher at the expiration or termination of the PBV HAP contract are not new admissions to the Murfreesboro Housing Authority tenant-based program, and are not subject to income eligibility requirements or any other admission requirements.
+If the family chooses to remain in their unit with tenant-based assistance, the family may do so regardless of whether the family share would initially exceed 40 percent of the family’s adjusted monthly income.

+The statutory owner notice requirements related to the contract termination or expiration continue to apply to the PBV program.
+If the owner fails to provide timely notice of termination, the owner must permit the tenants in assisted units to remain in their units for the required notice period with no increase in the tenant portion of the rent, and with no eviction as a result of an owner’s inability to collect an increased tenant portion of the rent.
+For families that wish to remain at the property, the HCV tenant-based assistance would not commence until the owner’s required notice period ends.

 E. HAP Contract Amendments (to add or substitute contract units)